 Where Speeding Accidents Are Most Likely to Occur

-In order to address the problem of speeding-related accidents, it is important for drivers to be aware of the circumstances that are most likely to result in such an accident.
+In order to address the problem of speeding-related accidents, it is important for drivers to be aware of the circumstances that are most likely to result in such accidents.
 Consumer Affairs reports that speeding-related fatalities are more than three times more likely to occur on local roads than on highways.
 Because of this, the National Transportation Safety Board is encouraging state, county, municipal, and other local governments to set and enforce stricter speeding laws.

 Speeding and speeding-related accidents are also more likely to occur in areas which do not use photo enforcement programs.
 The National Center for Biotechnology Information published a longitudinal review of studies which measured the efficacy of automated enforcement technology programs.
 Of twenty-eight studies reviewed, every single one reported a lower number of crashes after implementation of a speed enforcement technology program.
 Bloomberg reports that such technologies are widely acknowledged to be an effective deterrent to speeding, but that they are currently only used in fourteen states and the District of Columbia.
 Their efficacy has caused the National Transportation Safety Board to recommend that states remove laws which prohibit the use of such technologies.